privacy-scaling-explorations/core-program/2024/week2_more_crypto_snarks_starks.md

 ### Trusted Setups

 Trusted setups is a process to generate a bunch of different points on elliptic curve.
 You can use these points with polynomial commitment schemes.
-Each point have same generator but different power.
+Each point has same generator but different power.
 You can use these points to represent the variable terms in the polynomial.
 Therefore, the result of the polynomial commitment scheme with trusted setup is also a point on the elliptic curve.
 [Read this article by inevitable Ethereum to understand the concept better](https://www.inevitableeth.com/en/home/concepts/pcs-trusted-setup)

 ### STARKs and SNARKs